deancollins84/cushon/README.md

 > #### Assumptions
 > - Customer records exists outside the scope of this project.
-> - Account type would be to introduce other future investment type accounts,
+> - Account type would be to introduce other future tax-free savings accounts,
 > -  - Junior ISA within the UK,
 > -  - ISA equivalent / similar tax saving structures outside the UK i.e. Roth IRA in the USA.
 > - Currency if omitted from payload will be assumed to be GBP.